 A: This is a great question with the grey area that online ordinations have caused!
 As a full fledged Interfaith Church, my authority to marry and bestow ordinations comes from the Federal Government.
 All CoAW officiants hold CoAW ordinations and are fully legal to perform marriage ceremonies in all jurisdictions of New York State.
 Our contact information is even given to couples by three Town Halls on their list of local officiants, who can perform legally binding marriage ceremonies.
 (Town of Babylon, Town of Hempstead, and Town of North Hempstead)

 New York City does require registration and I am officiant #9484.
 Click here to view documentation.
 This means I can also marry you in New York City if you wish!
 Officiants registered before 2006, have had their credentials checked using New York State Requirements.
 Registrations after 2006 may only be valid to perform marriages within the City of New York.
 For more information on online ordinations and their validity here on Long Island here is the full article with cases and links.

 Q: “How long have you been an officiant for?”

 A: Since 1997, long enough to be knowledgeable, yet still enthusiastic about every ceremony that I perform.
-I am a full time professional wedding officiant, with a team of 6 officiants working as CoAW.
-My couples are not worked in after a “real job”, weddings are what I do.
+I am a full time professional wedding officiant, with a team of 7 officiants and 4 alternates all working as CoAW.
+My couples are not squeezed in after a “real job”, weddings are what I do.
 I’m recommended by top locations and work well with other vendors as your team, to give you the best of what everyone has to offer.
 You are the only stars on your day, we just help you shine!